psu-epl/psu-epl.github.com/Workshops.md

     * XY Mode
     * FFT Spectrum
 * Circuits will be provided for this lab and instructor will give detailed instructions on how and where to take measurements.

+Outcome:  You will understand the measurements you can take and how they are useful.
+You will also know why some measurements are informative but may be flawed.

 [](**[Intermediate Circuit Testing](https://docs.google.com/forms/d/1OJ-QdR-m-IoBkpHX8NEEv9BMLgh1l4CMEo0rQkFKDXY/viewform?usp=send_form)**)